How To Become a Neuroscientist?

 - Use sophisticated computer software to create models and simulations of the nervous system

 A neuroscientist may also spend much of their time finding funding opportunities and writing grant proposals to keep their lab funded.
-Neuroscientists stay on top of the latest developments and research in their field by reading academic journals and research papers.
-They also publish their own research in such journals.
+Neuroscientists stay on top of the latest developments and research in their field by reading scientific journals and research papers.
+They also publish their own research in scientific journals.

-Cognitive neuroscience is a specialty within the neuroscience field.
+There are numerous subfields within neuroscience, including cognitive neuroscience.
 This subfield focuses on the biological processes that support or facilitate cognition.
 In particular, cognitive neuroscientists study the relationships between the structures of the brain and their activity or cognitive functions.

 - Developmental neuroscience – Focuses on how the brain forms, develops and changes